 This passion for the diminutive stems from feelings of insignificance in Wigan's childhood.
 He was severely dyslexic but undiagnosed, and his teachers' harsh words drove him to hide in a nearby shed where he made shoes and hats for his friends, the ants.
 Today, his art has earned him national honors and critical acclaim, proving that some treasures can't be seen with the naked eye.

-Willard Wigan’s TED talks
+Willard Wigan’s TED talk

 The reception for this past wave of talks from TED Global 2009 centers around the theme of accountability.
 People seemed especially moved by Emmanuel Jal’s music on his life as a war child and Michael Pritchard’s revolutionary water filter.
 We even got a TEDGlobal speaker sparking a discussion on one of these highlighted talks (in […]Continue reading